duminghui1985/dezoomcamp-climate-project/README.md

 1.  **Infrastructure as Code (IaC):** **Terraform** is used to provision the Google Cloud Storage (GCS) bucket and BigQuery datasets, ensuring a reproducible and version-controlled cloud environment.
 2.  **Orchestration:** **Kestra** (running on Docker) manages the end-to-end workflow:
     *   Downloads raw CSV files from the GitHub mirror.
-    *   Uploads raw data to **GCS (Data Lake)**.
+    *   Uploads raw data to GCS (Data Lake).
-    *   Creates **External Tables** in BigQuery to reference the GCS objects, allowing SQL analysis without moving data into BigQuery storage at this stage.
+    *   Creates external tables in BigQuery to make the raw data searchable.
 3.  **Data Transformation (dbt):** The transformation logic follows a **Medallion Architecture**:
-    *   **Staging:** Standardizes data types and aggregates high-frequency monthly temperatures into annual averages.
+    *   **Staging:** Fixes data formats.
+Converting monthly temperatures to annual averages and reshaping population data into a usable layout (Unpivot).
-    *   **Intermediate:** Executes the complex **Unpivot** logic to normalize population data and standardizes country names using **ISO-3166 seeds** to ensure join integrity.
+    *   **Intermediate:** Standardizes country names using ISO codes and merges duplicates to ensure accuracy.
-    *   **Marts:** Joins the processed climate and demographic datasets into a single, comprehensive fact table.
+    *   **Marts:** Combines climate and population data into a single, high-performance table.
-4.  **Optimization:** The final table is materialized as a native BigQuery table, specifically optimized with **Partitioning** and **Clustering** to enhance performance and reduce cost.
+4.  **Optimization:** The final table in BigQuery is optimized with **Partitioning** and **Clustering** to enhance performance and reduce cost.
-5.  **Visualization:** **Looker Studio** connects to the optimized BigQuery table, providing an interactive dashboard to explore global climate-population correlations.
+5.  **Visualization:** **Looker Studio** connects to the optimized BigQuery table, providing an interactive dashboard for exploring the links between population growth and climate change.
+<br><br>

 ## 5. Data Warehouse Optimization

-To ensure high performance and cost-efficiency for the analytical queries, the final `fact_climate_population` table is materialized as a native BigQuery table with the following optimizations:
+To ensure high performance and cost-efficiency for the analytical queries, the final tables are materialized as native BigQuery table with the following optimizations:

 ### **5.1 Partitioning by `record_date` (Yearly)**
+*   **Applied to:** `fact_climate_population`
-*   **Logic:** Climate and demographic analysis are inherently time-series driven.
-Dashboard users typically filter data by specific decades or year ranges (e.g., "Show trends from 1990 to 2010").
+*   **How it works:** Since climate and population data are time-series based, users often filter by specific years (e.g., "1990–2010").
-*   **Reasoning:** By partitioning the table by year, BigQuery can perform **partition pruning**, skipping data from irrelevant years.
-This significantly reduces the total bytes scanned, lowering costs and increasing query speed.
+*   **Benefit:** BigQuery divides the table by year.
+When a user selects a date range, the system only "reads" the relevant years and skips the rest.
+This significantly speeds up queries and reduces cloud processing costs.

-### **5.2 Clustering by `country_code`**
+### **5.2 Clustering by `country`**
+*   **Applied to:** `fact_climate_population` and `temp_increase_ranking`
-*   **Logic:** A primary use case for this project is comparing specific nations or analyzing a single country's history (e.g., "Compare China vs. USA" or "Analyze Brazil's population impact").
+*   **How it works:** A major part of this project involves comparing nations or searching for a specific country’s history (e.g., "China vs. USA").
-*   **Reasoning:** Clustering physically organizes the data by `country_code` within each yearly partition.
-This ensures that when a user filters the dashboard by a specific country, BigQuery can locate and retrieve those specific rows much faster than scanning an unsorted table.
+*   **Benefit:** Clustering organizes and sorts the data by `country` within each yearly partition.
+This ensures that when a user filters the dashboard by a specific country, BigQuery can locate and retrieve those specific rows without scanning the entire dataset.
+<br><br>

 ## 6. Transformations & Data Modeling (dbt)